 South Korea truly deserves its moniker – The Land of The Morning Calm.
 The natural beauty of its mountains, rivers, and parks are spellbinding.
-I even thought that perhaps, I would be a morning person if I am living in this country.
-If you are craving for mornings filled with peacefulness and tranquility, this is the place you should go to.
-Even if you are living in a massive and busy city like Seoul, you can always find the nearest public parks and still get that peace and quiet you deserve.
+It even crossed my mind that I’d become a morning person if I ever decide to live in this country.
+If you are craving for mornings filled with peacefulness and tranquility, this is the country you should go to.
+You can find beautiful public parks tucked away in a massive and busy city like Seoul.
+So if you want to get some peace and quiet, you don’t really need to go far.
 One of these parks is Haneul Park or Sky Park.

 Ha-neul means heaven or sky.

 On my first day in Seoul, I decided to visit this park because I was told that it’s a must-see destination during autumn.
 It used to be a landfill but was converted into a park.
 There are actually five large parks in the World Cup Park, but it is the most popular among them.
 It is also located at the highest part which is why you can see the best view of Seoul and the nearby World Cup Stadium.

 If you don’t have time to go on a long journey to other famous spots like Nami Island in Gangwon Province, I highly recommend checking out this park instead.
 It is located near the World Cup Stadium Station and admission is also free.

 Getting to Haneul Park

 Getting to Haneul Park is easily accessible via public transportation.
 Seoul has an efficient subway system so you don’t have to worry about getting to your destinations easily.
 From wherever you are in the city, just take the subway and get off at the World Cup Stadium Station.
 Find Exit 1.